nodejs/node-addon-api/doc/threadsafe.md

 [`Napi::ThreadSafeFunctionEx`](threadsafe_function_ex.md) -- as well as APIs to create, destroy, and call objects of this type.
 The differences between the two are subtle and are [highlighted below](#implementation-differences).
-Regardless of which type you choose, the API between the two are similar.
+Regardless of which type you choose, the APIs between the two are similar.

 `Napi::ThreadSafeFunction[Ex]::New()` creates a persistent reference that holds a JavaScript function which can be called from multiple threads.
 The calls